Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

-\begin{remark} The obstruction component is stagewise: one measures the variation needed to fit $a\to c$ and $c\to b$ locally (each over the same site), then compares to the direct $a\to b$ obstruction.
-This is consistent with the operational interpretation that bridging reduces both expressivity requirements and gluing difficulty. \end{remark}
+\begin{remark} The obstruction component is stagewise: one measures the variation needed to fit $a\to c$ and $c\to b$ locally, each over the same site, then compares the summed variation with the direct $a\to b$ obstruction.
+The controlled bridge calibration in \autoref{fig:exp-projection-hardness-calibration} tests the hardness component. \end{remark}